VolosR/TdsipalyS3CalcCalendar/README.md

 Custom TFT-eSPI library is needed and can be found on Lilygo github, along with instructions on how to config this board on Arduino IDE.

-This version (v1.4) has a complete working calculator where each operator calculates and displays the previous result and then waits for new operation.
+This version (v1.5) has a complete working calculator where each operator calculates and displays the previous result and then waits for new operation.
 The operator is being displayed on screen so we know what has been pressed.
 Pressing a new operator after pressing another operator continues to display the correct result, along with the latest operator pressed.

 The header of the calculator displays the WiFi SSID.
+The caption says what A / B buttons do.

 SmartConfig deployed, and can be cancelled with button B. The default connection settings are on lines #66-#67.
 If connection can't be established with the hardcoded